IMPORTANT SAFETY INFORMATION FOR EYLEA® (aflibercept) INJECTION

 IMPORTANT PRESCRIBING INFORMATION FOR EYLEA® (aflibercept) INJECTION

-EYLEA® (aflibercept) Injection is indicated for the treatment of patients with
+(aflibercept) Injection is a prescription medicine approved for the treatment of patients with:

-Macular Edema following Retinal Vein Occlusion (RVO): The recommended dose is 2 mg administered by intravitreal injection every 4 weeks (monthly).
+- Macular Edema following Retinal Vein Occlusion (RVO): The recommended dose for EYLEA is 2 mg administered by injection in the eye monthly (every 4 weeks).